andrewcooke/choochoo/README.md

 ### v0.4.0

-Tidies lots of rough corners, improved docs, added examples, download from Garmin Connect.
-This could probably be used by 3d parties.
+Tidied lots of rough corners, improved docs, added examples, download from Garmin Connect.
+This could probably be used by 3rd parties.

 ### v0.3.0